 Shakespeare Silver Award

-You should aim to have some awareness of Shakespeare’s Sonnets, a collection of 154 sonnets written by Shakespeare when preparing for your Award.
-We particularly recommend the Penguin Shakespeare’s Sonnets edited by John Kerrigan but the sequence is readily available in most Complete Works and in many separate editions.
+You should aim to have some awareness of all of Shakespeare’s sonnets.
+For notes on understanding, we particularly recommend the Penguin Shakespeare’s Sonnets edited by John Kerrigan; and, for contemporary insights, Reading Shakespeare’s Sonnets by Don Paterson.
+However, the sonnets sequence is readily available in most Complete Works and in many separate editions.

 During the assessment

-- You present a sonnet that you have chosen yourself.
+- This process is then repeated with the Shakespeare sonnet that you have chosen yourself.

 After the assessment

-You will receive your results and any feedback by post within one month.
+You will receive your result and a certificate by email within one month.

 - You must act from memory to gain your Award (without reading a script)